darlanalves/ClassJS/README.md

 DOM events will be delegated to external libs, such as jQuery.

 ## View
-The view package is a collection of visual components (buttons, inputs...) to build UI
+The view package is a collection of visual components (buttons, inputs...) to build UI.

 ## Model
-The view package is a collection of visual components (buttons, inputs...) to build UI
+The mode is a simple class to represent data entities.

-*Enjoy!*
+_CSHF!_